sekulovskin/research-archive-masters-thesis/README.md

 ## Ethics:

-All the data used is simulated.
+All the data is simulated.
 The research protocol has been approved by the Ethics Committee of the Faculty of Social and Behavioural Sciences at Utrecht University